-As with passerines, baby pigeons can, broadly, be grouped into three different stages of development.
+Baby pigeons can, broadly, be grouped into three different stages of development.
 Hatchlings are covered in yellow fluff with maybe a bit of ‘stubble’ where feathers are starting to grow.
 Nestlings will be partially or even mostly feathered but will have a short tail and may have some yellow fluff remaining around their head and neck.
-Fledgling pigeons will look largely the same as adults with the main difference being the lack of iridescent feathers on neck (in feral pigeons) or neck ring (in woodpigeons and collared doves).
+Fledgling pigeons will look largely the same as adults with the main difference being the lack of iridescent feathers on their neck.

 When to rescue

 If the bird has been caught by a cat

 Any bird which has been bitten by a cat, regardless of its age or species, will need rescue and treatment.
 There are bacteria on cat’s teeth which will pass into the bird’s bloodstream when it is bitten.
 Without antibiotics within a few hours of the attack the bird may develop fatal septicaemia.
 Urgent action is required here.

 If you can see a wound, or a wing or leg is obviously damaged then the bird needs help.
 Survival in the wild is unlikely with an injury.

 A hatchling or nestling feral pigeon on the ground and you can’t find the nest